g-orgo/bot-messagecatcher/README.md

 ```

-Has this permissions is very important for the spotify integration and since you've already done it, you'll be redirect to /callback and there's what we want.
+This process is very important for the spotify integration, since you've done it you'll be redirect to "/callback" and there's what we want.

 ```js
 	exp.get('/callback', (req, res) =>{
 		const code = req.query.code;